Parliamentary.ai

 Overview

-This bill amends the Landlord and Tenant Act 1985 to improve transparency and fairness in leasehold properties.
-It prevents landlords from recovering unreasonable service charges if they haven't met their disclosure obligations, requires disclosure of commissions earned on insurance policies, and brings a section of the 1985 Act into force.
+This bill amends the Landlord and Tenant Act 1985 to improve transparency and fairness for leaseholders in England and Wales.
+It primarily focuses on preventing landlords from charging unreasonable service charges if they haven't met their disclosure obligations, and requiring disclosure of any commission earned on insurance policies.
+It also brings a previously unimplemented section of the 1985 Act into force.

 Description